ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Consider a client that is establishing a new QUIC connection through the proxy.
 It has selected a Client Connection ID of 0x31323334.
 It selects the next open datagram flow ID (1).
-In order to inform a proxy of the new QUIC Client Connection ID, and bind that connection ID to datagram flow 1, the client sends the following CONNECT-DATAGRAM request:
+In order to inform a proxy of the new QUIC Client Connection ID, and bind that connection ID to datagram flow 1, the client sends the following CONNECT-QUIC request:

 ~~~
 HEADERS + END_HEADERS